Daily Express FABRICATED story that Iran just threatened to nuke Isreal.

 The article, titled “Iran threatens to nuke Israel with chilling image showing missile obliterating Tel Aviv,” appeared on Express.co.uk on March 6, 2026, authored by reporter Rebecca Robinson.

-The article was written in a highly alarmist tone.
-Robinson essentially claimed that IRGC signed on to deceased Ayatollah Ali Khamenei’s Twitter/X.com account and posted that Iran was going to nuke Israel.
+Robinson wrote the article in an alarmist tone.
+She essentially claimed that Iran had used deceased Ayatollah Ali Khamenei’s X.com account to share a threat that Iran was going to nuke Israel.
 But that is not what happened.

 The Zionist regime has made a big mistake, and its consequences will make the regime desperate, by God’s grace.
 Martyred Leader of the Islamic Revolution June 13, 2025 KHAMENEI.IR